modularml/mojo/docs/faq.md

 ### Where can I learn more about Mojo’s features?

-The best place to start is the [Mojo programming manual](/mojo/programming-manual.html), which is very long, but it covers all the features we support today.
+The best place to start is the [Mojo Manual](/mojo/manual).
 And if you want to see what features are coming in the future, take a look at [the roadmap](/mojo/roadmap.html).

 ### What does it mean that Mojo is designed for MLIR?